Your state's best soul food restaurant

 Indiana: His Place Eatery, Indianapolis

-Popular spot His Place Eatery is known for its gourmet take on soul food and excellent hospitality.
-Chef James "Mackie" Jones has hand-crafted every recipe, dry rub and seasoning on the menu.
-Expect fried chicken served with red velvet waffles and cream cheese drizzle, deconstructed chicken pot pie and in-house hickory smoked meatloaf with pepper bacon and sweet and spicy sauce.
-Warning: the portions are huge so bring a container to take your leftovers home in.
+Popular spot His Place Eatery is known for its excellent hospitality and gourmet take on soul food.
+Chef James 'Mackie' Jones has hand-crafted every recipe, dry rub, and seasoning on the menu.
+Expect fried chicken served with red velvet waffles and a cream cheese drizzle, deconstructed chicken pot pie, and in-house hickory-smoked meatloaf with pepper bacon and sweet and spicy sauce.

 Louisiana: Willie Mae’s Scotch House, New Orleans